Water temperature in Ölüdeniz

 Minimum:

-As of now, in Ölüdeniz, the water temperature is 68.9°F. Swimming in water of this temperature is seen as relatively warm and enjoyable for some individuals, although many might find it slightly too cool.
-Today's reading is 1.6°F lower than the average recorded on this particular day in recent years.
+As of now, in Ölüdeniz, the water temperature is 81.4°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 1.2°F higher than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
 According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

 The water temperature today is above average for the last two weeks, showing a small increase in temperature.
-It is also close to the historical minimum temperature for this date.
-The maximum temperature recorded for this date was 73.8°F on 2018, while the historical minimum was 68.7°F on 2017.
+It also falls within the range of the average temperature recorded for this date, suggesting a consistent weather trend.
+The maximum temperature recorded for this date was 83.2°F on 2024, while the historical minimum was 78.8°F on 2015.

 Daily water temperature in Ölüdeniz